btrplace/scheduler/bench/README.md

 	-r (--repair)         : Enable the 'repair' feature -t (--timeout) N      : Set a timeout for each bench (in sec)

-The output consists in a .csv file, containing the following informations:
+The main output consists of a .csv file, containing the following informations:

 Informations about the computed plan:
 * planDuration
 * planSize
 * planActionsSize

 Informations about the reconfiguration algorithm:
 * craStart
 * craNbSolutions
 * craSolutionTime